 Please note by calling or completing the online form your complaint will reach us quickly.

 Stage 1 allows five working days or less to resolve your complaint, unless there are exceptional circumstances.

 Stage 2 deals with two types of complaint: those that have not have been resolved at Stage 1 and those that are complex and require a detailed investigation.

-If our investigation will take longer than 20 working days, the Customer Relations Team will tell you and agree revised time limits, we will keep you updated on progress where possible.
+If our investigation will take longer than 20 working days, the Citizen Relations Team will tell you and agree revised time limits, we will keep you updated on progress where possible.

 If you are still unhappy once you have a final reply from us you can then contact Scottish Public Services Ombudsman.

 You must make any such complaint within twelve months of the problem arising.
 The Ombudsman also expects you to have made a formal complaint to the Council and have received our final response.

 Text: 0790 049 4372

 The Ombudsman is happy to receive enquiries by phone, post, email or even in person, and their complaints form can also be downloaded and submitted online via their website.